Criminal Justice Section Awards

 Early Career Achievement Award

-This award is open to individuals who earned their doctoral degree in psychology within the last seven years.
+This award is open to individuals who earned their doctoral degree in psychology within the last ten years.
 Nominees will have provided services to a criminal justice population in their career through clinical work and/or research.
 Overall, nominees will demonstrate, through their professional work that they are dedicated to providing and improving services for those involved in the criminal justice system.

 Outstanding Clinician Award